 Caramelised onions

-• Time icon Hands-on time 1 hour
+• Hands-on time 1 hour

 If you’re wanting to know how to caramelise onions, you’re in the right place.
 The ‘boss level’ of alliums, caramelised onions take time, patience and care to do properly.
 But the results are so, so worth it.
 Take them as far as you dare and scrape, stir and deglaze your way to sweet, jammy onion heaven.